krishnagopika/Pretraining/001-Programming-Concepts.md

 ## Programming
 In basic terms, programming is the process of creating a set of instructions that instructs the computer to perform a task.
-Consider an example where you input two values and want to find the sum of the two input values.
+Consider an example where you input two values and want to find the sum of it.
 In this program, you are asked to enter two values.
 The two values are stored in variables `value1` and `value2`.
-Then, these two values are added using the `+` operator and the result is stored in the `result` variable.
+Then, they are added using the `+` operator and the result is stored in the `result` variable.

 ```java
 result = value1 + value2;